Health Saving Account

 Are you eligible to open an Optum Bank HSA?

-Health Savings Account (HSA) Eligibility Requirements—Beginning with the FY 2016-17 benefit plan year you can open a Health Savings Account (HSA) at Optum Bank, the State’s designated HSA trustee, if you:
+Health Savings Account (HSA) Eligibility Requirements— You can open a Health Savings Account (HSA) at Optum Bank, the State’s designated HSA trustee, if you:

 - Are an active State of Colorado benefits eligible employee on the first day of a given month.